 Fresh or frozen blueberries are a great addition to breakfast cereals, desserts, yogurt, or smoothies.

-Fruits come in all shapes and sizes, and different fruits have different health benefits.
+Different fruits have different health benefits.
 For the best results, add a variety of fruits to the diet.

 By eating fruit, a person is providing their body with key vitamins, antioxidants, and dietary fiber.
 This can have significant benefits for heart health, digestion, weight management, and skin health.